Flexible Working: A Comprehensive Guide for Employers

 Employee Retention

-The ability of a company to keep its employees from leaving, often improved through flexible working options.
+An organisation’s ability to retain its employees over time, often improved through flexible working practices.

 Absenteeism

-The frequent or habitual absence of an employee from work, often reduced through flexible work arrangements.
+The habitual or frequent absence of an employee from work.

 Work-Life Balance